Adams offers ideas to slow NYC's 'pandemic of violence'

 "There is a lack of fear of being caught with a gun," Adams said.
 "This is very dangerous.
 And we need to connect the dots."

-He pointed to recent changes by Albany such as "Raise the Age" legislation, which changed the law so that 16-year-olds would not automatically be tried as adults.
+He pointed to recent changes by Albany such as "Raise the Age" legislation, which changed the law so that those as young as 16 would not automatically be tried as adults.
 The state was only one of two or three to have had such a law.

 "Yes, we need to look at all of these new laws that are taking place," he said, to make sure they "don’t have unintended consequences based on how we enact them."